Hillary Clinton: It Takes a Village and other writings

 In 1996, Clinton presented a vision for American children in the book It Takes a Village: And Other Lessons Children Teach Us.
 In January 1996, she went on a ten-city book tour and made numerous television appearances to promote the book, although she was frequently hit with questions about her involvement in the Whitewater and Travelgate controversies.
 The book spent 18 weeks on the New York Times Best Seller List that year, including three weeks at number one.
 By 2000, it had sold 450,000 copies in hardcover and another 200,000 in paperback.
 Clinton received the Grammy Award for Best Spoken Word Album in 1997 for the book's audio recording.

 Other books published by Clinton when she was the first lady include Dear Socks, Dear Buddy: Kids' Letters to the First Pets (1998) and An Invitation to the White House: At Home with History (2000).
 In 2001, she wrote an afterword to the children's book Beatrice's Goat.

 Clinton also published a weekly syndicated newspaper column titled "Talking It Over" from 1995 to 2000.
 It focused on her experiences and those of women, children and families she met during her travels around the world.

 Response to Lewinsky scandal

 In 1998, the Clintons' private concerns became the subject of much speculation when investigations revealed the president had engaged in an extramarital affair with 22-year-old White House intern Monica Lewinsky.
 Events surrounding the Lewinsky scandal eventually led to the impeachment of the president by the House of Representatives; he was later acquitted by the Senate.
 When the allegations against her husband were first made public, Hillary Clinton stated that the allegations were part of a "vast right-wing conspiracy".
 Clinton characterized the Lewinsky charges as the latest in a long, organized, collaborative series of charges by Bill's political enemies rather than any wrongdoing by her husband.
-She later said she had been misled by her husband's initial claims that no affair had taken place.
+She later said she had been misled by his initial claims that no affair had taken place.
 After the evidence of President Clinton's encounters with Lewinsky became incontrovertible, she issued a public statement reaffirming her commitment to their marriage.
 Privately, she was reported to be furious at him and was unsure if she wanted to remain in the marriage.
 The White House residence staff noticed a pronounced level of tension between the couple during this period.

 Public response to Clinton's handling of the matter varied.
 Women variously admired her strength and poise in private matters that were made public.
-They sympathized with her as a victim of her husband's insensitive behavior and criticized her as being an enabler to her husband's indiscretions.
+They both sympathized with her as a victim of her husband's insensitive behavior and criticized her as being an enabler to her husband's indiscretions.
 They also accused her of cynically staying in a failed marriage as a way of keeping or even fostering her own political influence.
 In the wake of the revelations, her public approval ratings shot upward to around 70 percent, the highest they had ever been.